🌃 The Higher School Certificate (HSC): What is it?

 In year 12 you are only required to take 10 units.
 Regardless of how many units you take, only the 10 best units will count towards your ATAR.
-Each unit is worth 50 marks and therefore for the standard 2 unit course you will receive a mark out of 100.
+Each unit is worth 50 marks and therefore for the standard 2-unit course you will receive a mark out of 100.

-Often people stick with their 12 units from year 11 so that if they have a bad day, or mess up majorly on an exam, they have a fall back and it won’t drastically change their ATAR.
+Often people stick with their 12 units from year 11 so that if they have a bad day, or mess up majorly on an exam, they have a fallback and it won’t drastically change their ATAR.

 As I mentioned, extension subjects are one unit.
 This is because they are half the amount of class time and a shorter exam (only 50 marks).
 However, as you can see in the example above you still do the advanced course as well.
-So, in total you end up taking 3 units of English if you want to do the extension course.
+So, in total, you end up taking 3 units of English if you want to do the extension course.

 Extension 2 courses are only offered in year 12 and only for English and Maths.
 You must be enrolled in Extension 1 to be able to do Extension 2, so this takes your total up to 4 units of English or math respectively.
-With Math, as you can imagine, this is a very challenging course which is harder than advanced or Extension 1.
+Math, as you can imagine, is a very challenging course that is harder than advanced or Extension 1.
 However, with English, Extension 2 is a “Major Work”.
 I will go into more detail about this in the subject section.

 Internal and External Assessment: